dirtbit/maloney_streamfetcher/README.md

 [Maloney Streamfetcher](https://github.com/dirtbit/maloney_streamfetcher)
 ================================

 This script is based on tschinz' maloney fetcher: https://github.com/tschinz/maloney_streamfetcher.
 All credits to him!!!

-Just made it work again, and made it working for Python 2.7
+Just made the script work again, and made it compatible for Python 2.7

 This Python script lets you download the latest Philip Maloney Episodes from the [SRF Website](http://www.srf.ch/sendungen/maloney).